textileio/papers/draft.md

 : Every Log requires an asymmetric key-pair that determines ownership and identity.
 The private key is used to sign each Event added to the Log, so down-stream processes can verify the Log's authenticity.
-Like IPFS peers, the public key of the Log is used as an identifier (Log ID).
+Like IPFS peers, a hash of the public key of the Log is used as an identifier (Log ID).

 The body, or content of an Event, is encrypted by a *Content Key*.
 Content Keys are generated for each piece of content and never reused.